ansht120/AnshFile.ipynb/README.md

-# OIBSIP_DataScience_Task1 – Car Price Prediction
+# OIBSIP_DataScience_Task2 – Sales Prediction

 ## 📌 Objective
-Build a machine learning model to predict the selling price of a car using features such as year, mileage, fuel type, and transmission.
+Create a machine learning model to predict sales using factors like MRP, outlet size, item type, and outlet location.

 ## 🛠 Tools Used
 - Python